Awecean/Computational-Method-of-Shallow-Water-Wave/Assignment3/Readme.md

 ```
 ## Others
 1. the data has generated.
-Can just run the part 2 of Main.m
+Could run the part 2 of Main.m directly.